itsbek/CrowdSOL/README.md

 Idea behind the app is to create a fundraising platform which accepts SOLs(Solana's Crypto) in an easy, fast and secure fasion.

+`development` branch is for CI/CD pipline and `main` for the finalized code

 ## Demo

 Coming soon...